orgua/shepherd_v2_planning/11_concept_hw_cape.rst

     - preferred solution: module without antenna and sma-port, smd-antenna on same pcb with sma-port, short interconnect or remote antenna

 target Capelet
-    - allow a second target -> switch inputs and power (could also lead to a third if space is available
+    - allow a second target -> switch inputs and power (could also lead to a third if space is available)
+    - try to keep power (constant) for the not connected target, so it can run independently
-    - allow different targets (probably limited by software)
+    - allow different targets (probably limited by software) even fpga or other untypical combinations
-    - interface handling:
+    - handling with standardized data interfaces:
         - maximize gpio-count between beagle and target, parallel usage also for programmer-pins and uart if possible / needed (and spi if feasable)
         - host-cpu should offer SWD, JTAG, GPIO, SPI, UART to target (unified pins), PRU is recorder and power-supply-emulator (if PRU cant access host gpio periphery)
         - reasons: PRU is very static (pin-dir is predefined), python needs access to all pins
+    - target could also use i2c-bus to enable eprom-storage for config- and ID-Data
     - fast level-changer for >= 1 Mbps UART (BB-Uart max is 3.7 Mbps)
     - bidirectional gpio-connection, tri-state (input, output, disconnected)
+        - perfect if also flexible muxer included
+        - make gpio-connections to target switchable if possible -> no transfer of energy (if needed)
         - possible usb-interface (has to be cable based, beagle does not offer usb on pin-header)
-    - if there is low cost, make power-connection switchable (for on-off-pattern if power-emulation does not work)
+    - if there is low cost one, make power-connection switchable (for on-off-pattern if power-emulation does not work)
     - if usb to target (via cable), then make it off-switchable
-    - make gpio-connections to target switchable if possible -> no transfer of energy (if needed)
     - routing of v_in_SHT+/- can be removed - it was never used and is a big noise-source for ADC

-general-purpose capelet (port)
-    - if pins to pru suffice, it is possible, mostly uni-dir
-    - non time critical pins can be handled in linux, bi-dir, even one uart
-    - but no SPI or I2C
+    - low prio: rf attenuator and connector for antenna -> depending on target capabilities

-beaglebone timekeeping
+Beaglebone timekeeping
     - test high precision, temperature compensated crystal oscillator with same footprint
     - test higher quality gps with lower jitter on pps line
     - sync line could be supplied by gps cape in combination with schmitt-trigger-hub to power multiple targets